fermyon/installer/digitalocean/README.md

 That being said, it should give users a quick look and feel for deploying apps using Fermyon.
 By default, all apps will be accessible to the broader internet (see the configuration details mentioned below).
-Additionally, when Let's Encrypt is enabled, apps will be provided with https URLs and TLS certs courtesy LE.
+Additionally, when Let's Encrypt is enabled, apps will be provided with https URLs and TLS certs.

 # Prerequisites